Elechim01/PreviewUIKit/README.md

 # Preview in UIKit

-This package enables the preview in uikit view, the package contains 3 struct:
+This package enables the preview in UIKit view, the package contains 3 struct:

 ## - PreviewCollection -> for UICollection